muazwzxv/muazwzxv.github.io/content/posts/distributed_lock/index.md

 Worker background job logic with Distributed Lock
 - polls the database for pending jobs
 - query out the details of pending jobs
-- attempt to take a lock (you need to design your lock key format, the example I'm using `job_uuid#job_name`)
+- attempt to take a lock (design your lock key)
 - lock attempt successful
 - executes the job
 - release lock when succeed

-ps: Important to set a timeout for the lock to ensures when something eventually fails, the locks get released and other workers can take a lock and executes the job
+**Lock key**
+Lock keys should uniquely identify the work.
+For the example above `sample-uuid#send_email`.
+This prevents Worker 1 from locking 'send_email' while Worker 2 processes a different 'send_email' job with a different UUID.

+Keep in mind
+- The lock timeout is critical: if a worker crashes while holding a lock, the timeout ensures other workers can eventually retry the job.
+Set this timeout longer than your expected job duration.
+For long-running jobs, you'll need to implement lock renewal (not covered here).
+- This approach assumes jobs can be safely retried if a worker crashes mid-execution.
+For critical operations (payments), you need idempotency keys in your job processing logic, not just distributed locks.
+You also need to handle lock renewal for jobs that run longer than the timeout.

 ### How does `locking` works in Redis?